 - Click the Apply & Close button to save the changes you’ve made in the code and close the HTML source code view window.

 - Next, save the template in the editor by clicking Apply & Close once again.

 - Finally, remember to click Save & Publish for the changes to take effect.

-As of now, your client-side signature should be displayed properly in Gmail for Android and Gmail for iOS, as shown in the right portion of Fig. 8. below.
+As of now, your Outlook (client-side) signature should be displayed properly in Gmail for Android and Gmail for iOS, as shown in the right portion of Fig. 8. below.